microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/organizationalbrandingproperties-update.md

 |squareLogo|Stream|Square version of your company logo.
 This appears in Windows 10 out-of-box (OOBE) experiences and when Windows Autopilot is enabled for deployment. .png or .jpg no larger than 240x240px and no more than 10kb in size.
 We recommend using a transparent image with no padding around the logo.|
 |usernameHintText|String|String that shows as the hint in the username textbox on the sign in screen.
 This text must be Unicode, without links or code, and can't exceed 64 characters.|

-The **id** property is ignored when passed in.
+The `id` property is ignored when passed in.

 ## Response

-If successful, this method returns a `204 OK` response code.
+If successful, this method returns a `204 No Content` response code.

 ## Examples
 ### Example 1: Update default branding